chinapandaman/PyPDFForm/docs/examples.md

     )
 ```

-## Fill with customized elements
+## Fill with customized widgets

-A lot of times you may want one or more elements' details like font size and
+A lot of times you may want one or more widgets' details like font size and
 text wrap length to be different from the global setting.
 This can be done by manipulating
-the `elements` attributes of the object.
+the `widgets` attributes of the object.

 ```python
 import os